simutechphotonics/LumToGDS/README.md

 - Geometry objects in the Lumerical object tree MUST have unique names.
 Same names will be overwritten by newer entries, no error will be prompted.
 - Geoemtry objects cannot be nested (e.g. Groups, such as containers, structure groups, analysis groups, etc.).
 Please flatten the whole hierachy for extraction.
 You may consider copy and pasting the tree into a new FDTD instance by selecting the tree and ctrl+c/ctrl+v into a new FDTD file.
+- Current implementation supports only up to 100 objects.

 ## Same layer objects
 To reduce user input, the script will automatically flag an object as same-layer if its properties match another already-defined object.